Home > Dental, Vision & Hearing > Medicare Coverage

 Common Misconceptions About DVH Coverage and Medicare

-Many seniors treat their Medicare card like a safety deposit box key — assuming it unlocks every kind of healthcare.
-But when it comes to dental, vision, and hearing (DVH) coverage, that key doesn’t fit the lock.
-Let’s clear up the most common myths.
+Many seniors assume their Medicare card gives them access to every type of healthcare.
+But when it comes to dental, vision, and hearing (DVH) coverage, Medicare leaves significant gaps.
+Here are the most common misconceptions and the truths behind them.

 ❌ Myth #1: “Medicare Supplement Plans Include DVH”